ppat/homelab-ops-ansible/block_device/roles/partition/README.md

 homelab_ops.block_device.partition
 ==================================

+A role that creates and configures partitions on empty block devices.
+This role continues the storage provisioning workflow by preparing devices for filesystem creation.

+This role can be used independently but its more commonly used as part of `block_device.provision` workflow.
+This role continues that workflow by:

+1. Creating partition tables
+2. Configuring partitions
+3. Setting partition flags
+4. Preparing for filesystem creation

-Creates partitions within an empty block device.
-This role is intended for use on empty block devices and will skip devices with existing partitions.
-It cannot and should not be used to modify existing partition configurations or create new partitions within a partially used block device.
+Not intended for modifying existing partition configurations or creating new partitions within partially used block devices.

 Requirements
 ------------